 FFX county has 9 rec centers and 3 are in Alexandria.
 George Washington Rec Center in Woodley Hills is run by Fairfax County as well as Mount Vernon Rec Center which is in Belle Haven / Belle View.
 Another in Groveton – Lee District Rec Center.

 Fairfax County Virginia has one of the best school systems in the country.
 Fairfax County allocates 52% of its budget to schools.
-Great Schools – 4, 5, 6, but that doesn’t always hold true for Alexandria. the individual schools have great reviews.
-The neighborhood schools have a sense of community with the name of the school usually tied to the neighborhood it serves.
+Great Schools – 4, 5, 6, but that doesn’t always hold true for Alexandria.
+Many of the individual schools have great reviews, but note that the online scores pertain specifically to test scores.
+The neighborhood schools have a really strong sense of community with the name of the school usually tied to the neighborhood it serves.

 - Westgrove Dog Park in Belle View